Native American Language

-There is one other option; we can suggest some possible baby names for you.
+There is one other option; we can suggest some possible baby names for you ourselves.
 Our nonprofit linguistic organization currently

 We can use the same format to provide you with some ideas for Native American words to use as first names for a child.

 speaking, than American Indian names you looked up in a language dictionary.
 If you are looking for an American Indian name with

 No stranger can do this for you over the Internet.

 On the other hand, if you're looking for an original first or middle name for your new baby and would like to honor your Native American

 heritage by using or adapting a word from your ancestors' language, then please fill out the form below.
 If you prefer,

 Native Languages of the Americas

 you can pick the one that appeals to you the most.
 Languages we can currently do this for include Abenaki,

-Bella Coola, Blackfoot, Caddo, Cherokee, Cheyenne,
+Bella Coola, Blackfeet, Caddo, Cherokee, Cheyenne, Chipewyan, Chippewa, Choctaw, Chumash,

 Maliseet-Passamaquoddy, Mesquakie, Mohawk, Mojave, Munsee, Muskogee, Navajo, Nez Perce, Nuxalk, Ojibway, Oneida, Osage, Pima, Potawatomi,